RonSkons/SafeEval/README.md

 <i>NOTE: Do not include any <code>&lt;?php</code> and <code>?&gt;</code> tags in the code which you want to run.</i>
 </ol>
 <h1>How Does It Work?</h1>
-SafeEval uses athird-party PHP execution API (rextester.com) to get text output and run code.
+SafeEval uses a third-party PHP execution API (rextester.com) to get text output and run code.